eytanohana/eytanohana.github.io/docs/index.md

 ## At work

-I work as a backend developer, building APIs and services that are designed to be reliable, maintainable, and easy to reason about.
+I am a backend developer, building APIs and services that are designed to be reliable, maintainable, and easy to reason about.

 I care deeply about clean abstractions, clear interfaces, and systems that hold up well over time.